Jump directly to main navigation Jump directly to content Jump to sub navigation

 Research Website | Twitter

-Evaluating the Evolutionary Roots of Cooperation and Conflict throught the lens of Pan
+Evaluating the Evolutionary Roots of Cooperation and Conflict through the lens of Pan

 More than any other species, humans exhibit an extraordinary capacity for cooperation that transcends social boundaries and is often considered the secret to our success.
 However, the same capacity for cooperation can also fuel intergroup conflict and violence, resulting in discriminatory and prejudicial behavior.
 Studying the evolutionary roots of the interplay between cooperation and competition through the lens of Pan is key to the reconstruction of ancestral hominin conditions that continue to influence the social dynamics of present-day human societies.